 My Top 5 Trees in no particular order!

 Liquidambar styraciflua Worplesdon: I am sure many would agree with me in selecting this as a favourite tree!
-The predominant interest of this tree is its autumn colour however personally I like the tree all through the growing season with its leaves like a petite version of a Norway maple which always seems to look bright and green even when other trees are struggling with our varying weather.
+The predominant interest of this tree is its autumn colour however personally I like the tree all through the growing season with its leaves like a petite version of a Norway maple which always seems to loon when other trees are struggling with our varying weather.

 Moving into autumn, although there is the finale red everyone is looking forward to, its transition between green, yellow, purples and reds is a multi-coloured display I think is unrivalled by another species.
 Something about the mix of colours makes me think of sweets.